Back to Normalizing Flows Hub

 The Change of Variables Formula

-The entire framework rests on one equation from probability theory.
-Suppose we have a random variable $z \sim p_z(z)$ drawn from a known base distribution (typically a standard Gaussian), and we apply an invertible, differentiable transformation $f: \mathbb{R}^d \to \mathbb{R}^d$ to obtain $x = f(z)$.
+The whole framework comes from one equation.
+Take a random variable $z \sim p_z(z)$ from a known base distribution (typically a standard Gaussian), and apply an invertible, differentiable transformation $f: \mathbb{R}^d \to \mathbb{R}^d$ to get $x = f(z)$.

 $$ p_x(x) = p_z(f^{-1}(x)) \left| \det \frac{\partial f^{-1}}{\partial x} \right| $$